2022 GRAMMY Awards: How to watch on iPhone, Apple TV, web, more

 - The GRAMMY Awards main show is exclusive to CBS and its streaming service Paramount+

-- If you don’t have access to CBS on your TV, you can try out Paramount+ free for 30 days ($5.99/month after)
+- If you don’t have access to CBS on your TV, you can try out Paramount+ free for 30 days (from $4.99/month an up after)

 - The app is available for iPhone, iPad, and Apple TV (Android too)